 - Windsor Castle, Windsor

-Windsor Castle is home to HRH The Queen and the oldest and largest occupied castle in the world.
-The castle has over 1,000 years of Royal history.
-Click here to find out about visiting the castle.
+Windsor Castle is one of the Royal Residence and has over 1,000 years of Royal history.
+Click here to find out about visiting. the castle.

 - The Copper Horse, Windsor Great Park